 Marine Corps University students typically receive two types of feedback on their academic writing assignments: global-level feedback and surface-level feedback.
 Global-level feedback refers mainly to larger issues affecting the content, organizational structure, and development of ideas.
-Surface-level feedback, on the other hand, refers mostly to elements at the sentence level, such as conciseness, word choice, grammar, punctuation, and general formatting.
+Surface-level feedback, on the other hand, refers mostly to elements at the sentence level, such as concision, word choice, grammar, punctuation, and general formatting.
+For more information on global-level and surface-level revision, see Chapter Four.

 Clarity at the sentence level is important not only in academic contexts but also in professional writing contexts.
 Clear, easy-to-follow sentences help you to convey your intended message in a position paper to your commanding officer, or to clearly articulate course goals in a course syllabus.
-In both academic and professional military writing contexts, then, clarity at the sentence level is both useful and important.
+In academic and professional military writing contexts, then, clarity at the sentence level is both useful and important.